Keep your hands off our Ambos!

 - You may have to spend time in jail.
 The maximum sentence for serious assaults on public officers is 25 years.
 Or you might have to do community service.

 - Many industries won't employ someone with a criminal history.
-You may lose your current employment because of the blot on your record or because you need to take time off work for court appearances or because you can't fulfill your work duties.
+You may lose your current employment because of the blot on your record or because you need to take time off work for court appearances or because you can't fulfil your work duties.

 - You may experience limited travel opportunities due to a conviction in countries like the US.